 Part What to use How to clean Removable parts (shelves, crisper, meat pan etc.) Sponge or cloth; mild detergent and warm water.
 Wash removable parts with warm water and a mild detergent.
 Rinse and dry.
 Outside Sponge, cloth or paper towel; mild detergent; appliance wax (or good auto paste wax).
 Wash with warm water and a mild detergent.
 Do not use abrasive or harsh cleansers.
 Rinse and dry.
 Wax painted metal surfaces at least twice a year with appliance wax or a good auto paste wax.
 Apply wax with a clean, soft cloth.
 Do not use wax on plastic parts.
-Waxing painted metal su urtaces provides rust protection.
+Waxing painted metal s urtaces provides rust protection.
 Inside walls (Freezer should be allowed to warm up so cloth won't stick.)
 Sponge, soft cloth or paper towel, baking soda, warm water, mild detergent.
-Wash with warm water and mild detergent or baking soda (2 tablespoons 26 g to 1 quart 95 warm water.
+Wash with warm water and mild detergent or baking soda (2 tablespoons [26 g] to 1 quart [.95 I] warm water.
 Rinse and dry.
-Door liners and gaskets Sponge, soft cloth or paper towel; mild detergent, warm wate Wash with mild detergent and warm water.Rinse and dry.
-DO NOT USE Cleaning waxes, concentrated detergents, bleaches or cleansers containing petroleum on plastic parts.
-Dark panels Mild detergent and warm water; soft, clean sponge and soft, clean cloth.
+Door liners and gaskets Sponge, soft cloth or paper towel; mild detergent, warm water.
+Wash with mild detergent and warm water.
+Rinse and dry.
+DO NOT USE Cleaning wo bleaches or cleansers c uxes, concentrated detergents, ontdining petroleum on plastic parts.
+Dark plastics (covers and panels) Mild detergent and warm water; soft, clean sponge and soft, clean cloth.
 Wash with a soft grit-free cloth or sponge.
-Rinse and dry with a damp grit-free cloth or chamois. or flammable or toxic sol s, window sprays, scouring cleansers, lvents like acetone, gasoline, carbon can scratch or damage the material.
-Defrost pan (behind refrigerator on top of the motor) Sponge or cloth; mild detergent and warm water.
-Roll refrigerator out away from wall.
+Rinse and dry with a damp grit-free cloth or chamois. or flammable or toxic so s, window sprays, scouring cleansers, Ivents like acetone, gasoline, carbon can scratch or damage the material.
+Defrost pan (Behind the refrigerator and on top of the motor.)
+Sponge or cloth; mild detergent and warm water.
+Roll refrigerator out only as far as water supply line allows.
 Wash defrost pan with warm water and mild detergent.
 Do not remove defrost pan to clean.
 Rinse and dry.
-Roll refrigerator back into place.
 Condenser coils Use vacuum cleaner with brush attachment.
-Clean dust and lint from condenser coils behind the refrigerator at least once every other month.
-Leave an inch (2.54 cm) between wall and condenser coils on back of the refrigerator.
+Clean dust and lint from condenser coils behind the refrigerator at least every other month.
+Leave one inch (2.5 cm) between wall and condenser coil on back of the refrigerator.
 Floor under refrigerator Usual floor cleaners.
-Roll refrigerator out away from wall.
+Roll refrigerator out only as far as water supply line allows.
 Wash floor.
-Roll refrigerator back into place.
+Roll refrigerator back.
 Check to see if the refrigerator is level.